 In general, the current dates are markedly different from those that were announced at the initial stage of engine development.
 Then they hoped to complete certification in 2015, in the 2016, to begin mass production.
 It must be said that the terms of construction and testing of MS-21 also “swam” strongly.
 The liner was supposed to take off in 2013 year, but, as usual, for numerous technical and financial reasons, the process of creating the machine was delayed.
 Today, experts and officials claim that the Russian certificate of airworthiness MC-21-300 will receive in 2019-m, and international - in 2020 year.

-At first glance, the timing of certification of the aircraft and the engine are well correlated.
-But there are other facts.
-The PD-14 engine is planned to be installed on the first or second flight samples of the MC-21-300 only in the 2019 year, respectively, tests in the sky will begin closer to the 2020.
-Prospects for the acquisition of serial machines with domestic engines look even more vague.
-This summer at MAKS, Ilyushin Finance signed a contract with Red Wings for leasing 16 MC-21-300.
-In this case, four aircraft will be equipped with PD-14 engines, the rest will be equipped with PW1400G engines.
-As for the key domestic customer, Aeroflot, according to the available information, the company will receive all its MC-21 (today we are talking about 50 machines) with Pratt & Whitney engines.
-However, Irkut Corporation intends to equip half of the MC-21 from the first batch with domestic engines, which should make 630 aircraft.
+At first glance, the timing of aircraft and engine certification is well correlated.
+But there are other facts as well.
+The PD-14 engine is planned to be installed on the first or second flight models of the MS-21-300 only in 2019, respectively, tests in the sky will begin closer to 2020.
+Prospects for completing serial cars with domestic motors look even more vague.
+This summer, at MAKS, Ilyushin Finance signed a contract with Red Wings to lease 16 MC-21-300s.
+At the same time, four aircraft will be equipped with PD-14 engines, the rest will be equipped with PW1400G engines.
+As for the key domestic customer, Aeroflot, according to the available information, the company will receive all of its MC-21s (today we are talking about 50 vehicles) with Pratt & Whitney engines.
+However, the Irkut corporation intends to equip half of the MC-21 from the first batch of 630 aircraft with domestic engines.
 In the future, the decision on the choice of engine will be made exclusively by the customer.
-Whether plans of corporation come true - time will show.
-So far there are 175 solid orders, and taking into account options and signed memorandums - 315.
+Will the corporation's plans come true - time will tell.
+So far, there are 175 firm orders, and including options and signed memorandums - 315.

 Engine builders have the time to complete the necessary tests and prepare for mass production.
 And it seems there is no need to hurry.
 Only in November 2017, TsAGI tested MC-21-300 models in conjunction with PD-14 engines.
 Purges were performed in a transonic tube with simulation of takeoff and landing modes.
 Studies, as reported in the press release TsAGI, allowed to replenish the aerodynamic data bank of the aircraft.
 And in the summer of 2017, the ODK conducted qualification tests of an integrated electronic-hydromechanical automatic engine control system PD-14.